Setting up Super Simple Box Office

 Click Create an Add-on

-Give your add-on a name and choose the type (Digital Goods, Physical Goods, Ticket Insurance, Membership, Advertising)
+Give your add-on a name and choose the type (Digital Goods, Physical Goods, Ticket Insurance, Membership, Voucher, Advertising)

 Click Create Add-On